-The first journalist to report on the death of a Argentine state prosecutor, who was investigating the deadly 1994 bombing of a Jewish community center in Buenos Aires, said he has fled Argentina fearing for his life, a news website reported on Saturday.
+BUENOS AIRES - The first journalist to report on the death of a Argentine state prosecutor, who was investigating the deadly 1994 bombing of a Jewish community center in Buenos Aires, said on Saturday that he had fled Argentina fearing for his life.

 "I'm leaving because my life is in danger.
 My phones are tapped," Damian Pachter, a journalist with the Buenos Aires Herald, told the website Infobae.

 The website carried a photograph of Pachter, wearing a cap and carrying sunglasses, at the airport before he boarded an Aerolineas Argentinas flight.

 Telam, an Argentine state-run news agency, reported that the flight was bound for neighboring Uruguay.

 "I'm going to come back to this country when my sources tell me the conditions have changed.
 I don't think that will be during this government," Patcher told Infobae.

 State prosecutor Alberto Nisman was found dead in his apartment late on Jan.
 18, a gunshot wound to his head and a 22 caliber pistol by his side along with a single shell casing.